yracnet/vite-plugin-api-routes/packages/plugin/README.md

     └── index.js
 ```

-The directory tree will be export to posibleth methods
+The directory tree will be exported to possible methods because the file will have different methods exported.

 ```bash
 USE     /api/                src/api-legacy/index.js?fn=default